sheamusburns/creative-coding-python-processing/docs/index.md

 	- <a href="https://raw.githubusercontent.com/sheamusburns/creative-coding-python-processing/master/challenges/transforming_data__lists_tuples_and_classes.ipynb" download>download challenge file</a> then open in jupyter notebook

-1. Writing A Class with Processing
+1. Writing a class in a Processing sketch.

 	- This challenge levels you up in Processing.
 By using classes, we can have more control over elements on our canvas.
 Go ahead and try to build a moving wall using a `Wall` class in a new Processing sketch.